Ezra Pound: St. Elizabeths Hospital

-Tytell writes that Pound was in his element in Chestnut Ward.
+John Tytell writes that Pound was in his element in Chestnut Ward.
 At last provided for, he was allowed to read, write, and receive visitors, including Dorothy for several hours a day.
 (In October 1946 Dorothy had been placed in charge of his "person and property".)
 His room had a typewriter, floor-to-ceiling book shelves, and bits of paper hanging on string from the ceiling with ideas for The Cantos.
 He had turned a small alcove on the ward into his living room, where he entertained friends and literary figures.
-(Note: Visitors included Conrad Aiken, Elizabeth Bishop, E. E. Cummings, Guy Davenport, T. S. Eliot, Achilles Fang, Edith Hamilton, Hugh Kenner, Robert Lowell, Archibald MacLeish, Marshall McLuhan, H. L. Mencken, Marianne Moore, Norman Holmes Pearson, Allen Tate, Stephen Spender, and William Carlos Williams.)
+(Note: Visitors included Conrad Aiken, Elizabeth Bishop, E. E. Cummings, Guy Davenport, T. S. Eliot, Achilles Fang, Edith Hamilton, Hugh Kenner, Robert Lowell, Archibald MacLeish, Marshall McLuhan, H. L. Mencken, Marianne Moore, Norman Holmes Pearson, Allen Tate, Stephen Spender, and William Carlos Williams.
+Another person who visited Pound on occasion and regularly corresponded with him was Elisabeth W. Schneider, a literature professor at Temple University; their correspondence is in the collection of the University of California, Santa Barbara, library.)
 It reached the point where he refused to discuss any attempt to have him released.

 While in St. Elizabeths, Pound would often decline to talk to psychiatrists with names he deemed Jewish (he called psychiatrists "kikiatrists"), and he apparently told Charles Olson: "I was a Zionist in Italy, but now I'm for pogroms, after what I've experienced in here (SLiz)."
 He advised visitors to read the Protocols of the Elders of Zion, and he referred to any visitor he happened not to like as Jewish.
 In November 1953 he wrote to Olivia Rossetti Agresti that Hitler was "bit by dirty Jew mania for World Domination, as yu used to point out/ this WORST of German diseases was got from yr/ idiolized and filthy biblical bastards.
 Adolf clear on the baccilus of kikism/ that is on nearly all the other poisons.[sic] but failed to get a vaccine against that."